New I-10 project will impact drivers on Jacksonville's Westside

-JACKSONVILLE, Fla. - Westside drivers in Jacksonville will see soon more construction along Interstate 10 as a new road project is scheduled to begin this fall.
+JACKSONVILLE, Fla. - Drivers in Jacksonville's Westside will see soon more construction along Interstate 10 as a major project is scheduled to begin this fall.

-The $128 million construction project will expand Interstate 10 from six lanes to 10.

 That means more barriers and construction zones on a part of the interstate on which around 137,000 vehicles travel every day.